Application of these Terms

-48. To exercise the right to cancel, you should inform the Postgraduate Admissions Service at the University of Warwick of your decision by a clear statement in writing, e.g. a letter sent by post or email to pgadmissions2 at warwick dot ac dot uk.
+- To exercise the right to cancel, you should inform the Postgraduate Admissions Service at the University of Warwick of your decision by a clear statement in writing, e.g. a letter sent by post or email; you can use the model cancellation form at the end of this document, but it is not obligatory to do so.
 If you applied via UCAS, you should inform them of your decision; you can contact their Customer Contact Centre on 0371 468 0 468 or +44 330 3330 230 (international).

 EFFECT OF CANCELLATION